 Sellers must also meet maintenance standards outlined in the agreement, keeping the property habitable, addressing necessary repairs, and avoiding unauthorized alterations.
 These terms protect the property’s value for the buyer.

 Being able to communicate clearly is fundamental as well.
 There can be a smoother transition when there is an open line of dialogue between the seller and buyer concerning challenges that may arise as the agreed-upon date to move closes in.
-These agreements remain enforceable as, legally, under Alabama statutes, the seller and buyer could defend their positions, and their associated post-closing duties would remain orderly and fair.
+These agreements remain enforceable, as, legally, under Alabama statutes, the seller and buyer could defend their positions, and their associated post-closing duties would remain orderly and fair.

 Consequences of Overstaying the Agreed Period